lordskidgod/MxConsole/README.md

 > [!WARNING]
 >
-> **Attention:** Remember to reload the bot after making changes to slash commands (adding, deleting, or updating).
-This ensures that the latest command configurations are applied and available for use.
+> **Attention:** Reload the bot after adding, deleting, or updating slash commands to apply the latest configurations.
-### Reloading Slash Commands

 To reload the bot's slash commands, use the following command: